Ditransitive verbs in English

 Jon bought a phone me. (incorrect)

 The sentences do not make any sense now.
 So, it is clear that the direct object can’t be placed before the indirect object.
-The only possible way to so that is to change the direct object into a prepositional phrase.
+The only possible way to do that is to change the direct object into a prepositional phrase.

 She gave some chocolates to him.